hpcoloma/itat/README.md

  - ***CSS (Cascading Style Sheets):*** CSS is used for styling the HTML elements, This was used to position, add background and colors to the application web page.
  - ***Rich library:*** Employed for enhancing the command-line interface with formatted text, including colors, styles, and tables, providing a more visually appealing and user-friendly experience.

- Overall, the combination of Python, Google Sheets, Google Sheets API, and the Rich library enables the development of a robust IT asset tracker system with a user-friendly command-line interface for managing inventory effectively.
 ### Python Modules
 - ***Google OAuth2:*** Used for authentication and authorization to access Google Sheets API securely.
 This allows the application to access and manipulate spreadsheet data on behalf of the user.
 - ***sys:*** The sys module provides access to some variables used or maintained by the Python interpreter and to functions that interact with the interpreter.
 In the context of IT Asset Tracker, it was used for system-level operations such as handling command-line arguments or accessing system-specific information.